 Node components are worker machines in Kubernetes and are managed by the Master.
 A node may be a virtual machine (VM) or physical machine, and Kubernetes runs equally well on both types of systems.
 Each node contains the necessary components to run pods:

 From a logical perspective, a Kubernetes deployment is comprised of various components, each serving a specific purpose within the cluster.

 Multiple services and namespaces can be spread across the infrastructure.
 As seen above, each of the services are made of pods, which can have one or more containers inside.
 With so many moving parts, monitoring even a small Kubernetes cluster can present a challenge.
-It requires a deep understanding of the application architecture and functionality in order to monitor it effectively.
+Monitoring Kubernetes requires a deep understanding of the application architecture and functionality in order to design and manage an effective solution.